-3.2.2 The specification part
+3.2.2 Specification Part

 The principal purpose of the specification part is to describe the nature of the data environment of the program: the arrays, types and attributes of variables, initial values, and so forth.
-The complete list of specification part statements is given in the Fortran Language Reference Manual, Volume 1, publication SR-3902.
+The complete list of specification part statements is given in the Fortran Language Reference Manual, Volume 1.